Biennium Grants FY2020-FY2021

-In Fiscal Year 2016, $500,000 was disbursed to organizations through the Biennium Grants Program, one of the core pillars of the State Foundation’s commitment to promote, perpetuate, preserve and encourage culture and the arts.
+In FY 2018 (July 1, 2017 – June 30, 2018), $492,476 was disbursed to organizations through the Biennium Grants Program, one of the core pillars of the State Foundation’s commitment to promote, perpetuate, preserve and encourage culture and the arts.
 Grants are awarded in five categories: Arts Education, Community Arts, Heritage & Preservation, Presentation, and Performing Arts.
-A list of the grantees for Fiscal Year 2016 (July 1, 2015 – June 30, 2016) is available in the SFCA’s Annual Report: Annual Report (2015-2016).
+A list of the grantees for Fiscal Year 2018 is available in the SFCA’s Annual Report: Fiscal Year 2018 Annual Report.

 The SFCA Biennium Grants are awarded for a two-year period.
 During the application period, all applications received by the application deadline are considered.
 Applicants are subject to meeting Chapter 9 eligibility requirements and policies established by the SFCA.
 Grants Panels review the applications and submit their recommendations.
-The HSFCA Commission has final approval of the recommendations.
-Grants are subject to available funding; for more information, click on SFCA Biennium Grants Allocations Policy.
+The SFCA Board of Commissioners has final approval of the recommendations.
+Grants are subject to available funding; for more information, please read the SFCA Biennium Grants Allocations Policy PDF.